Sudhir Rao is one of the most successful managing directors in the Indian car industry.

 Never try to run your subsidiary from the European head office

-This put Rao at the head of a company where the team had been without a MD for four years.
+This put Rao at the head of a company where the team had been without an MD for four years.
 “Trying to run a subsidiary from headquarters is a common mistake by multinationals”, according to Rao.
 “We sometimes take globalization a little too literally.
-You should not be tempted to think that it is possible for HQ based executives to effectively run a subsidiary via videocalls.
+You should not be tempted to think that it is possible for HQ-based executives to effectively run a subsidiary via video calls.
 Your company will only succeed if you delegate the responsibility to the people on the ground.
 Only they really understand what’s going on and have the focus to be able to quickly react to market conditions.
-The key is to ensure that accountability is an equal partner to responsibility, and that oversight mechanisms including periodic strong audit procedures are diligently conducted”.
+The key is to ensure that accountability is an equal partner to respond.
+The oversight mechanisms including periodic strong audit procedures are diligently conducted”.

 Dare to micromanage in the early years